 The Village of Spring Lake is looking to bring art to life in our community along our Lakeside Trail, a linear park that serves as a multi-user trail connecting Spring Lake with our neighboring communities.
-With the help of local property owners and artists we plan to install murals on unexpected, yet obvious canvases—the backs of two of our Village businesses!
-We would like the painting to begin in spring 2019.
+With the help of local property owners and artists we have already completed murals on the back of two Village businesses that face our linear park.
+Now we would like to commission a piece of sculpture.

 Project Time Line

 1. Deadline to Submit Application: Sunday, October 27, 2019 at 11:59 pm

 2. Notifications sent to Artists: Monday, November 11, 2019

 3. Anticipated Execution of Minor Design Review: Friday, November 15, 2019

 4. Time Line for Selected Artist(s) to Start and Execute Project: Monday, November

 11, 2019 with delivery scheduled for June, 2020.